James Schmidt (serial killer): Murders, investigation, and arrest

-After his release, Schmidt frequently visited a relative who lived in the Vangushusvej apartment complex in the Østerbro district, where he had easy access to the stairway as he had a spare key.
+After his release, Schmidt frequently visited a relative who lived in the Vangehusvej apartment complex in the Østerbro district, where he had easy access to the stairway as he had a spare key.
 Between early 2018 and March 2019, a series of deaths took place in the complex, which was considered an unusually high amount.
-The first to arose suspicion was the mysterious 7 February 2019 death of 83-year-old Eva Hoffmeister, but due to the police's slow response time, her relatives, who believed she had died of natural causes, had her body cremated before an autopsy could take place.
+The first to raise suspicion was the mysterious 7 February 2019 death of 83-year-old Eva Hoffmeister, but due to the police's slow response time, her relatives, who believed she had died of natural causes, had her body cremated before an autopsy could take place.

 Not long after, another suspicious death was recorded at the complex on 2 March, when 80-year-old Peter Jensen Olsen was found deceased at his apartment.
-While it was initially thought that he had also died of natural, an autopsy performed on his body concluded that he had been strangled.
+While it was initially thought that he had also died of natural causes, an autopsy performed on his body concluded that he had been strangled.
 While authorities were still investigating, yet another death occurred only five days later: this time, 81-year-old Inez Hasselblad was found dead in her apartment.
-She was found by her daughter, Malene, who found the circumstances surrounding her death highly suspicious, and resorted to making a list of the things she found odd.
-Eventually, she called hers mother bank and was notified that her Dankort card had been blocked, and while the employee provided no details, she advised Hasselblad to call the police.
-After this, she immediately notified the police, who eventually identified and arrested Schmidt on 9 March in front of the cinema "Imperial", where he had just watched a screening of Captain Marvel.
+She was found by her daughter, Malene, who found the circumstances surrounding her death highly suspicious and resorted to making a list of the things she found odd.
+Eventually, she called her mother's bank and was notified that her Dankort card had been blocked, and while the employee provided no details, she advised Hasselblad to call the police.
+After this, she immediately informed the police, who eventually identified and arrested Schmidt on 9 March in front of the cinema "Imperial", where he had just watched a screening of Captain Marvel.

 After Schmidt's arrest, investigators interrogated him as to why he had Hasselblad's card, to which he replied that he had simply found it on the floor of the complex.
 Unconvinced by his explanations, authorities investigated the deaths in depth, concluding that Schmidt had used the Dankort cards of Hoffmeister, Olsen and Hasselblad.
 Because of this, he was charged with three counts of murder and fraud, for which he vehemently denied responsibility.
 During the entirety of the first trial, the media did not reveal the suspect's name because of a gag order, but confirmed that he had been convicted of raping a minor girl under his birth name.
 This ruling was later overturned by the High Court, which rescinded the gag order and allowed the suspect's name to be published in the press.